vim-ctrlspace/vim-ctrlspace/README.md

 ### Lists

-The plugin have 3 lists, and each of them can have additional modes.
+The plugin have 4 lists, and each of them can have additional modes.
 In a modal editor like Vim this should not fear you ;).
 I believe this division is clear to recognize and understand.

 #### Buffer List

 This is the basic list the plugin offers.
-Depending of its mode it can collect buffers from the current tab, buffers from all tabs, and even list of all project files (in the Add a File mode).
+Depending of its mode it can collect buffers from the current tab or buffers from all tab.

 Items listed in the plugin window can have additional indicators (following the item text):